 This book is intended for mature audiences due to explicit language and sexual content.
 Contains steamy scenes, but there are NO M/M scenes.
+No cheating.
 Includes warfare and violence.
 Reference to amnesia.
+Reference to substance abuse and OD.
+Reference to domestic violence.

 Series: Intergalactic Enosis: The Pyxis System